MichaelSaah/datagen/README.md

 ### Generators
 In the last example, `"firstName"`, `"lastName"`, `"eMail"`, and `"personAge"` are all example of what we call generators.
 In their simplest form generators are passed as just a name.
 However, some generators can take arguments.

 For example, there is a `numberInt` generator that when passed without arguments produces a random signed 32 bit integer.
-However, let's say we wanted a three digit positive integer for a schema.
-All we need to do to get one of these is `numberInt|100|999`.
+However, let's say we want a three digit positive integer.
+All we need to get one of these is `numberInt|100|999`.

 As you can see, we use the `|` char to seperate arguments in generators.